 What struck me while watching Borat Subsequent Moviefilm is that the outlandish things he does and says are in no way as nefarious or disgusting as how people react.
 There were several moments that stood out to me as examples of utter indifference, or even completely revolting behavior that was deemed ‘appropriate’ or totally cool.

 For those of us who were not raised in the South by a well-to-do white family, we have never had the opportunity to experience or learn about the Debutante Ball.
-In Borat’s film, he and his daughter visit such a ball and are introduced to the group, welcomed tentatively by the parents and children who are showcasing their etiquette and dance steps learned basically for this single occasion.
+In Borat’s film, he and his daughter visit such a ball and are introduced to the group, welcomed tentatively by the parents and children jacks or better double up who are showcasing their etiquette and dance steps learned basically for this single occasion.
 One of the dads leans over to Borat and makes an inappropriate joke about how girls this age are ‘fun’, hinting that he, a man who is in attendance with his own daughter, vocalizes his inclination toward teenage girls.
 The camera finds his daughter and the look on her face as she denounces his comment as “f*****g disgusting” is all we need to realize what’s bubbling just under the surface.

 There are also moments that chilled me to the bone: Borat attends a Trump Rally and leads the group in a sing-along about the violence they will visit on the heads of their so-called enemies (their fellow Americans); a doctor assures Borat it doesn’t matter if he slept with his daughter, what matters is that they keep the baby; and the salesman who allows Borat to purchase a cage for his daughter; and of course, the infamous Guliani fiasco.